Myanmar military says soldiers murdered 10 captured Rohingya

-YANGON (Reuters) - Myanmar’s military said on Wednesday its soldiers had murdered 10 captured Muslim “terrorists” during insurgent attacks at the beginning of September, after local Buddhist villagers had forced the captured men into a grave they had dug.
+YANGON (Reuters) - Myanmar’s military said its soldiers had murdered 10 captured Muslim “terrorists” during insurgent attacks at the beginning of September, after Buddhist villagers had forced the captured men into a grave they had dug.

-“Villagers and members of the security forces have confessed that they committed murder,” the military said in a statement.
+“Villagers and members of the security forces have confessed that they committed murder,” the military said in a statement on Wednesday.

 It was a rare admission of wrongdoing by the Myanmar military during its operations in the western state of Rakhine.